 How To Forget Someone You Love

 The loss of an intimate interpersonal relationship may feel challenging and painful, leaving you with negative feelings.
-You could feel heartbroken or still love the person deeply, as love may not go away when a relationship ended.
+You could feel heartbroken or still love the person deeply, as love may not go away when a relationship ends.
 Whether you were the initiator of the breakup or it came as a surprise, the split can feel devastating, and leaving someone you love is still heartbreaking.
 Taking the first step towards healing may seem impossible, but with enough positive feedback from close friends, moving on could become more attainable.

 So how do you get over someone you still love?
 It's a process that may require commitment and courage.
 You might face complicated and overwhelming feelings or feel uncomfortable at times.